 To keep an infant’s nose clear, use a rubber bulb suction device to remove any mucus (sticky fluid).

-Elevate your child’s head slightly with pillows to make breathing easier.
+Elevate your child’s head slightly to make breathing easier.

 Don’t allow anyone to smoke in the house.